 Market & Business

-When declining public market valuations shrink an LP's total portfolio, making their venture allocation appear disproportionately large relative to targets.
+When falling public market values shrink an LP's total portfolio, making their VC allocation appear disproportionately large and potentially triggering a pullback from new commitments.

 In Practice